 Google’s Mobile-First Indexing: Your Complete Guide

 After years of promising it, Google has officially rolled out mobile-first indexing.
-If this is news to you, h’oh boy, we have lots to talk about.
+If this is news to you, h’oh boy, you have lots to talk to your SEO consultant about.

 This shift towards mobile-first indexing has been in the works since 2016, which is right around the time that mobile web browsing surpassed desktop browsing.
 It makes a lot of sense.
 Most users will rate your site based on your mobile experience, so why shouldn’t Google?